The Big Easy

 Big Boy Records

-By the time PNC took aim at UNLV, Cash Money had stopped sponsoring the Big Easy showcases, and its top competitor, Big Boy Records, took over.
+By the time PNC took aim at UNLV, Cash Money had stopped sponsoring the Big Easy showcases, and its top competitor, Big Boy Records, took them over.
 Big Boy co-founder Chuck Temple was in the house for PNC’s performance, and signed them two days later.

 PNC’s debut album on Big Boy in 1994 included “Pump Tha Party,” now a local classic, as well as their UNLV diss.
-The release escalated a beef between Big Boy and Cash Money that became one of the most intense in local hip-hop.
+The release escalated a beef between Big Boy and Cash Money that became one of the most heated in local hip-hop.
 After the Big Boy artist Mystikal got involved, UNLV targeted him in the infamous “Drag ‘Em ‘N’ Tha River.”

 Co-founded by Rob Shaw and producer Leroy “Precise” Edwards, Big Boy’s first release, in 1993, was the bounce record Sporty T cut after hearing Juvenile at the Big Easy (Temple reportedly financed the project with a $20,000 jackpot from a slot machine).
 Big Boy’s roster came to include Fiend, Black Menace, G-Slimm, and Ghetto Twinz, though its best seller was Mystikal, whose debut album, produced by Edwards, went gold after being re-released by Jive Records in 1995.